ni/nimble/packages/nimble-components/src/table/specs/table-column-specs/table-column-formatted-text.md

 -   `custom-*` - when format is `custom`, these attribute-cased values will be passed to the equivalent camelCased fields of the `options` parameter of the `DateTimeFormat` constructor.
 For example, `options.dateStyle` will be set to the value of `custom-date-style`.
 These fields are all string, boolean, or number and their property equivalents will be strictly typed.

 This column will display the `placeholder` for a date when `isNaN(new Date(value))` returns `true` (i.e. if the value is `undefined`, not present, has a non-`number` runtime data type, or is a `number` that produces an invalid `Date` like `NaN`/`Infinity`) (see ["Detecting an invalid Date instance"](https://stackoverflow.com/a/1353711)).
 Note that `new Date(null)` is valid and is the same as `new Date(0)`.

+This column will trigger `invalidColumnConfiguration` on the table's validity state and will include flags in the column's validity state if its configuration can't be translated to a valid `DateTimeFormat` object.
+To provide better developer feedback about what's wrong with the configuration, the column could expose a public method like `createDateTimeFormat()` which would use the column's configuration to construct the formatter but allow any exceptions to be thrown.

 ##### Examples